 - If your opening system needs any maintenance

 Can You Manually Open a Garage Door With a Broken Spring?

-The short answer here is yes, you can manually open your garage door with a broken spring.
+The short answer is yes, you can manually open your garage door with a broken spring.

 That being said, you should never manually open your garage door with a broken spring.

-A garage door spring acts as a counterbalance to the incredible weight of your garage door.
-Without it, your door will likely be very heavy.
-Not only will that make it difficult to lift the garage door at all.
-But it will also make your door exceptionally dangerous if it were to fall on you or your family members.
+A garage door spring is a counterbalance to your garage door’s incredible weight.
+Without it, your door will likely be hefty.
+Not only will that make it difficult to lift the garage door.
+But it will also make your door exceptionally dangerous if it falls on you or your family members.

-As such, do not attempt to manually open a garage door with a broken spring.
+As such, do not attempt to open a garage door with a broken spring manually.
 Instead, call a garage door repair specialist to fix the problem immediately.

 How Do You Fix a Broken Spring on a Garage Door?